rafysta/LBSC/README.md

 # Demo
 The demo data set was constructed by extracting a total of 1.5 million reads from processed Hi-C data (wt_pFA_MboI_Hi-C) of GSE270686.
 The data can be downloaded from the following link:  https://uo-cgf.s3.us-west-2.amazonaws.com/P/020/demo.map.gz

 Example output from the test data is available in the demo_result folder.
-The running time is approximately xxx minutes.
+The running time for the LB score on the demo data is approximately 12 minutes.
+The running time for the SC score on the demo data is approximately a few seconds.

 # Instructions for use
 Example Commands for Calculating Scores